-- If you are on your computer, view the city-wide school announcement web site: http://www.mesd.k12.or.us Messages sent to the media also appear on that site.
+- View the city-wide school announcement web site: http://www.mesd.k12.or.us.
+Messages sent to the media also appear on that site.

 If the college closed in the morning, but conditions improved considerably during the day, scheduled events may take place in the evening.
 The college will make decisions about evening shifts, classes and public events by 4:00 p.m.